sherrillmix/ampCountR/README.md

 # ampCounter
 Some R functions to count the expected amplifications for genomic regions given a set of primer binding locations for a [multiple displacement amplification](http://en.wikipedia.org/wiki/Multiple_displacement_amplification) reaction.
-The main function is <code>countAmplifications()</code> which can be used like:
+The main function is <code>enumerateAmplifications()</code> which can be used like:
 ```
-countAmplifications(forwardPrimerLocations,reversePrimerLocations,vocal=TRUE)
+enumerateAmplifications(forwardPrimerLocations,reversePrimerLocations,vocal=TRUE)
 ```
 A simple example of 3 forward primers and 3 reverse primers is:
 ```
 forwards<-c(10,20,30)
 reverses<-c(50,60,70)
-frags<-countAmplifications(forwards,reverses,expectedLength=120)
+frags<-enumerateAmplifications(forwards,reverses,expectedLength=120)
 ```
 This generates predicted fragments of:
 ![Predicted fragments from 3 forward, 3 reverse primers](example3x3primers.png)